whatrocks/blog/src/pages/2018-07-23-using-nlp-to-write-graduation-speeches/index.md

 >They listened to someone who makes nothing but flaming hot Cheetos.

-[If you're interested in reading more about the specifics of my project, I wrote about it in detail on on the FloydHub blog](https://blog.floydhub.com/markov-chains), or you can try it out now:
+[If you're interested in reading more about the specifics of my project, I wrote about it in detail on the FloydHub blog](https://blog.floydhub.com/markov-chains), or you can try it out now:

 [![Run on FloydHub](https://static.floydhub.com/button/button.svg)](https://floydhub.com/run?template=https://github.com/whatrocks/markov-commencement-speech)